company website

 Why a Company Website and Not Just a Business Facebook Page?

 If you’re a business owner who posts regularly on Facebook, that’s a great start.
-But I want to tell you why you should also get a website, and integrate the content that you post on your website with whatever is happening on your Facebook business page.
+But I want to tell you why you should also get a website.
+Your goal should be to integrate the content that you post on your website with whatever is happening on your Facebook business page.
+This is important for a number of reasons, and today I’m going to share with you all of those reasons.
+I’ll also give you a solid approach to creating and posting content on your website.
+Then I’ll supply the method you should be using to publish content on your business social media pages.

 Reminders of why it’s so important to have a website and not just a Facebook page in this competitive day and age: